run-house/runhouse/docs/tutorials/api-resources.rst

-Runhouse RNS
+Runhouse Den
 ------------

-Runhouse RNS, or Den, is a key-value metadata store that allows resources to be shared across users or environments, and does not need to be backed by Git.
+Den is a key-value metadata store that allows resources to be shared across users or environments, and does not need to be backed by Git.
 It works anywhere with an internet connection and Python interpreter, making it more portable.
-The RNS is also backed by a management dashboard to view and manage all resources, including creation and update history.
+Den is also backed by a management dashboard to view and manage all resources, including creation and update history.